-CubaOcho Museum & Performing Arts Center
+Cubaocho Museum & Performing Arts Center

 Backstory and Context

-Located in the heart of Miami’s Little Havana neighborhood, CubaOcho Museum and Preforming Arts Center has an extraordinary collection of Cuban art and literary treasures.
-The owner of CubaOcho started rescuing and preserving Cuban art when he was gifted a painting by famous Cuban painter Carlos Sobrino.
+Located in the heart of Miami’s Little Havana neighborhood, Cubaocho Museum and Preforming Arts Center has an extraordinary collection of Cuban art and literary treasures.
+The owner of Cubaocho, Roberto Ramos, started rescuing and preserving Cuban art when he was gifted a painting by famous Cuban painter Carlos Sobrino.
 Despite the painter's legacy, few Cubans knew of him due to cultural suppression by Fidel Castro.
-In 1992, Ramos left Cuba at seventeen years old with a small collection of 14 paintings made it to Florida hidden in the hull of a small, wooden fishing boat, though it was unable to complete the journey.
+In 1992, Ramos left Cuba at seventeen years old with a small collection of fourteen paintings.
+The young man made it close to Florida hidden in the hull of a small, wooden fishing boat, though it was unable to complete the journey.
 Ramos pleaded so insistently to the coast guards that came to rescue him that they agreed to tow the boat, thus saving the paintings.